wanjunling168/DeDRM_tools/obok_plugin_ReadMe.txt

 ------------
 Open calibre's Preferences dialog.
 Click on the "Plugins" button.
 Next, click on the button, "Load plugin from file".
 Navigate to the unzipped DeDRM_tools folder, find the file "obok_plugin.zip".
 Click to select the file and select "Open".
 Click "Yes" in the "Are you sure?" dialog box.
 Click the "OK" button in the "Success" dialog box.

+Note: This plugin requires the "wmic" component on Windows.
+On Windows 10 and below this will be available by default, on Windows 11 it needs to be explicitly enabled.
+Make sure that on your Windows 11 machine, under Settings -> System -> Optional features -> Add an optional feature -> View features, "WMIC" is enabled / activated, otherwise this plugin may not work correctly.

 Customization
 -------------